ploMP4/GoGo-MyProject/docs/docs/intro.md

 # GoGo My Intro

-GoGo is a cli tool that allows you to automatically create your project boilerplate
+GoGo is a cli tool that allows you to easily create boilerplate.
+From basic files to scaffolding the entire project structure.

 ## Getting Started